poldrack/myconnectome/README.md

 This directory contains code used to analyze the resting state fMRI data.

-### taskfmri_analyses
+### metabolomic_analyses

-This directory contains code used to analyze the task fMRI data.
+This directory contains code used to analyze the metabolomics data.

 ### rnaseq_analyses